How To Stop Kids From Watching TV

 Hobbies are one of the best ways to stop your child from getting hooked to the TV.
 You can get your child to take up multiple hobbies like dancing, singing, drawing, martial arts or anything he is drawn to.
 Draw up a schedule for him which will give him more time to pursue these activities and less time in front of the television.

 6. Organising play dates

 If you want to keep your child away from the tube, then you have to invest your time into making it happen as well.
 Every week you can schedule some family time with your child.
 You can make it interesting by choosing a different game every week but make sure to get the entire family involved.
 In the weekends, talk to his friends' parents and organise play dates for the children which should come with a clause: no watching TV.

 7. Getting creative indoors

 You can arrange for a wide variety of indoor activities to keep your child occupied.
 This can involve many interesting things such as getting your child to bake a cake with you, arranging an indoor camping session, painting the pots in your garden and so on.
 An electro-magnetic kit for making different things can really get some children interested.
 The idea should be to get them to be as creative as possible.

-Another great way to limit your child's TV time is to get them to help you with tasks around the house.
-This will help them grow up as well-rounded adults and also help in cutting down TV time.
+Another great way to limit your child's TV time is to get her to help you with tasks around the house.
+This will help her grow up as a well-rounded adult and also help in cutting down TV time.
 But this doesn't mean that you dump all sorts of boring chores on her.
 Pick and choose the tasks that will interest your child the most so that she doesn't become resentful.